Death of Steven Crawford: Renewed interest

 In 2007, Detective Sergeant Colin Fagan asked Jackson County investigator Jim Tattersall to look through boxes in the Jackson County courthouse's basement for old files on cold cases.
 Doing this, he came across the unidentified young boy's case and informed Fagan.
 The two then committed to identifying the toddler.

 In 2008, the child's remains were exhumed, and his DNA was sent to the Combined DNA Index System.
 However, no profiles in the database matched the child.

 In 2010, investigators took the boy's skull to a dentist's office equipped with a 360-degree X-ray machine and photographed it.
 The National Center for Missing & Exploited Children then took these images and created a facial reconstruction of the child.
 The dentists also told the investigators that the boy might have had Down syndrome.
 The skull was then sent to a forensic odontologist, who could not match any dental records in a database to the child.
 The case went cold again, and the child was reburied.

 Identification

-In December 2020, the Jackson County Sheriffs Office submitted the boy's DNA to Parabon NanoLabs and GEDmatch for phenotyping and genealogical analysis with the help of GEDmatch's chief genealogist, CeCe Moore.
+In December 2020, the Jackson County Sheriff's Office submitted the boy's DNA to Parabon NanoLabs and GEDmatch for phenotyping and genealogical analysis with the help of GEDmatch's chief genealogist, CeCe Moore.
 She identified a half-brother living in Ohio and interviewed him.
 This led to her finding that the boy was two-year-old Steven "Stevie" Crawford, a boy who was born with Down syndrome.

 Crawford's family in New Mexico told detectives that he went missing after his mother took him on a trip with her.
 When she returned without Stevie, she told the rest of her family that they "would not have to worry about him anymore."
 She has since died.
 After the identification, the boy’s remains were again exhumed, and were reburied in a family plot in New Mexico.